Food safety

 Who is responsible for implementing food safety management systems?

-Food business teams are responsible for implementing food safety management systems in the facility themselves.
+Food business teams are responsible for implementing a food safety and quality management system in the facility themselves.
 As such, the implementation process is a collaborative effort among the management, food safety team, and external auditors.

 Let's discuss the responsibility of each member of the FSMS implementation team:

-2. Food safety team.
-A dedicated team within the organization is responsible for managing and implementing the FSMS.
+• Food safety team: A dedicated team within the organization is responsible for managing and implementing the FSMS.
 The team will oversee the implementation of policies, provide parameters for monitoring, and implement controls.

-3. External auditors.
-In some cases, external consultants or auditors may be engaged to provide expertise and guidance and conduct third-party food audits or certifications of the FSMS.
+• External auditors: In some cases, external consultants or auditors may be engaged to provide expertise and guidance and conduct third-party food audits or certifications of the FSMS.

 Food safety is a shared responsibility among all members of a food business.
 While each participant has their own responsibilities, collaboration and communication between them are key to ensuring successful implementation.

-What are some important food safety system tools?
+What are some important food safety management system tools?

 Every reliable Food Safety Management System revolves around monitoring whether preventive and control measures can address hazards or not.
 Monitoring procedures are used to assess whether hazards are controlled or not.
 The results are also used to decide if the product is ready to be released into the market.